catseye/Tamsin/README.markdown

     + sari begorrah
     ? expected 'sure' found 'sari'

-The `|` operator processes its left-hand side and returns the result of that — unless it fails, in which case it processes its right-hand side and returns the result of that.
+A rule may also consist of two subrules joined by the `|` operator.
+The `&` operator processes the left-hand side rule.
+If the LHS succeeds, then the `|` expression evaluates to what the LHS evaluted to, and the RHS is ignored.
+But if the LHS fails, it processes the RHS; if the RHS fails, the `|` expression fails, but otherwise it evaluates to what the RHS evaluated to.

 For example, this program accepts `0` or `1` but nothing else.

     | main = "0" | "1".
     + 0